 Pompeii was founded around the 7th to 6th century BC by the Oscans (or Osci) of central Italy, on an important crossroad between Cumae, Nola, and Stabiae.
 Unfortunately, the city also happened to be very close to a powerful volcano.
 The city was built on a spur of land that had been formed by a lava flow.
 The lower archaeological layers are jumbled, suggesting large landslides that had failed to drive the settlers to a safer location.

-There was a devastating earthquake in 63 AD, but the city had been rapidly rebuilt.
+There was a devastating earthquake in 63 AD, but the inhabitants rapidly rebuilt the city.
 The population had grown to around 20,000.

 Then, over the two days of 24-25 August 79 AD, the city was buried by a catastrophic eruption of Mount Vesuvius.
 The city was buried under 18 meters of ash and pumice and about 10% of the population was killed.

 The Greek author and scientist Pliny the Elder had been appointed praefect of the Roman Navy.

 His wanted to rescue some friends and closely observe the fascinating volcanic phenomenon.
 Unfortunately, that led to his death.
 The account by his nephew Pliny the Younger of the eruption and his uncle's death is famous.
 See letter VI:XVI To Tacitus, Letter 16 from the Sixth Book of Letters of Pliny the Younger.
 He described an enormous eruption column.
 A pyroclastic flow, or cloud of superheated gas, ash, and rock, rushed down the flanks of Vesuvius and covered the surrounding area.
 Modern analysis suggests an ash cloud temperature of 850°C at the point of eruption cooling to 240 to 350°C by the time it reached the city.